What are Scrubbers? | Scrubber Definition

 - Spray dryer absorbent method where the contaminated gas is processed through a mist of the sorbent.
 The sprayer dryer produces a good mixture and efficient removal of hazardous pollutants.

-The working of dry industrial scrubbers is almost similar to wet scrubbers except that dry reagents are used.
+The working of dry industrial scrubbers is almost similar to wet scrubbers except that dry reagent are used.
 Even though Dry scrubbers are not as effective as wet scrubbers, they are preferred because dry scrubbers create very little waste as compared to wet scrubbers.
 At the same time, the hassles of disposing of wet waste material are removed.

 Electrostatic Precipitators or ESPs